Table of Contents

 Head of Product Marketing

 OCTAVE stands for Operationally Critical Threat, Asset, and Vulnerability Evaluation methodology.
-This technique focuses on assessing organizational risks, rather than technological risks, for example if a company experiences a data breach, which could impact that business operationally.
+This OCTAVE methodology focuses on assessing organizational risks, rather than technological risks, for example if a company experiences a data breach, which could impact that business operationally.

 OCTAVE employs a self directed approach, and thus employees are responsible for setting the overall security strategy - typically Management and Operations rather than Technical teams.
 This can make this difficult to scale and as such this methodology is aimed at small to medium sized organizations.
 OCTAVE benefits organizations in that it helps with the identification of mitigation techniques and increases risk management, awareness and cross team collaboration.
 As such, it reduces the need for excessive documentation and is highly customizable, giving security teams a reliable asset-centric view of their operations and consistent and repeatable results.